cullophid/date-fp/README.md

 ### isLeapYear
 `Date -> bool | Error`

 Verifies if the year of the date object supplied is a leap year.
+Returns an error if the date object is invalid.

 ```js
 D.isLeapYear(new Date('2015-01-01') // false